jvandertil/blog/src/blog/content/posts/2025-07-26_DynamicObjectCreationWithILEmit.md

 draft = true
 +++

+In this post I will show how you can use IL Emit in C# code.
+This is more a documentation post for myself, but perhaps it might help someone out.
+I do not recommend using the technique, but knowing it exists can be valuable.

+For those unfamiliar with the internal workings of .NET, Intermediate Language (IL), also known as Common Intermediate Language (CIL), is a low-level, platform-agnostic instruction set used by the .NET runtime.
+When you compile .NET source code (such as C# or F#), it is transformed into IL rather than directly into native machine code.
+IL serves as a bridge between high-level languages and the final machine code that runs on your system.

-Dynamic object creation comes up often in .NET infrastructure—think serializers, frameworks, and code that needs to work with types discovered at runtime.
+ILEmit is a powerful feature in .NET that allows you to generate and emit IL instructions at runtime.
-The flexible approach is to use reflection, but that comes at a performance cost, especially on hot paths.
+Using it, you can programmatically define new types, methods, and even assemblies by emitting IL instructions.

-In this post, I’ll show how you can use IL Emit to speed up dynamic creation when your types share a predictable constructor signature.
+As an example, I’ll show how you can use IL Emit to speed up dynamic creation when your types share a predictable constructor signature.

-{{< notice >}}
-This is an advanced performance technique.
+This is just an example to show how this might be useful.
-It's rarely (never) needed in typical application code; consider it only if object creation is a proven bottleneck.
-{{< /notice >}}

-## Background
+## Dynamically constructing objects

-This post has been hanging on my backlog for a while, and I originally implemented this technique around 2020-2022, before C# introduced static abstract members in interfaces.
-At that time, using IL Emit was one of the ways to achieve fast dynamic object creation without incurring the overhead of reflection—provided the types shared a common constructor signature.

-These days, .NET has evolved and there are newer, more idiomatic approaches available (see the [Modern Alternative](#modern-alternative-static-abstract-factory-method) below).
-Still, understanding this technique may be useful for legacy code, or in scenarios where you don't control all the types involved.

-## Typical Scenario

 Suppose you have classes like this:
 ```cs